jao11/XMIMSIM/Advanced-usage.md

 ## X-ray sources

 In the [_Excitation_ section](#excitation), we have shown how one can introduce the necessary components of the X-ray excitation spectrum, through a number of discrete energies and intervals of continuous energies.
 XMI-MSIM tries to facilitate the process of defining the excitation spectrum through its _X-ray sources_ dialog, which can be invoked by clicking the corresponding button (with the radiation warning symbol) in the toolbar.
 Currently two types of sources can be defined this way: X-ray tubes and radionuclides.
 Switching between both types can be accomplished easily by clicking on the desired tab in the dialog.
+It is possible to add user-defined sources to this dialog by writing custom plug-ins.
+Documentation on how to do this will be added soon.

 After adjusting the required parameters of the selected source, click _Update spectrum_ to obtain a new excitation spectrum in the plot window.
 Using _Export spectrum_, it is possible to save the generated spectrum to an ASCII file, while _Save image_ will allow the user to save the plot window to an image file.
 Clicking _About_ will display some information regarding the origins of the model or dataset.